 Which tenants do not have to operate the Scheme?

 The only exception to withholding tax is if you are a tenant paying rent of less than £100 a week directly to a Non-Resident Landlord, or to a third party who isn't a letting agent.
 You will still need to submit an annual return

 Non-Resident Landlord Application

-Letting agents and tenants should register with HMRC’s Non-Resident Landlord Scheme within 30 days of the start of a tenancy.
+Tenants should register with HMRC's Non-Resident Landlord Scheme within 30 days of the start of a tenancy.